Gertrude’s Nose and Millbrook Mountain

 Parking: N41.72886° W74.23717° [Main lot]

-There is no parking right at Awosting Falls – the map shows a parking icon, but that is handicap access only.
+If these lots are full you’ll be adding a walk from the Lower lot and may as well hit up Awosting Falls on the way there or back.
+(There is no parking right at Awosting Falls – the map shows a parking icon, but that is handicap access only).

-Out-and-back to Awosting Falls, and then take Sunset CR up to the last parking lot and pick up the directions below.
+Follow Sunset Carriage Road up to the Upper parking lots and pick up the directions below.
 Note: While we researched this option, we did not end up hiking it.

 Restrooms:

+Visitor center has restrooms and a water bottle filling station.
 There are also composting toilets by the swimming area of Lake Minnewaska Carriage Road, passed on this route.
+Portable toilets in the parking lot.

 Hike Directions: